devine-dl/pywidevine/README.md

 been improving its security using math and obscurity for years.
 It's getting harder and harder to break with its latest versions only being beaten by Brute-force style methods.
 However, they have a huge team of very skilled workers, and making a CDM in C++ has immediate security benefits and a lot of methods to obscure and obfuscate the code.

+## Credit

+- Widevine Icons &copy; Google.
+- Protocol Overview &copy; https://www.w3.org/TR/encrypted-media -- slightly modified to fit the page better.
+- The awesome community for their shared research and insight into the Widevine Protocol and Key Derivation.

 ## License